DDohyeon2941/An-efficient-method-to-determine-sample-size-in-oversampling-based-on-classification-complexity-for-/README.md

 Neighborhood-based measures focus on the local distribution of samples around each instance, particularly the distances to neighbors within and across classes.

-- **N1 (Intra/Extra Class Distance Ratio)**:
+- ### **N1 (Intra/Extra Class Distance Ratio)**

   **Original Definition**:
   N1 evaluates how close samples from the same class are to each other compared to samples from different classes.
-A higher N1 value indicates that the samples are well-separated within their own class, reducing classification complexity.
+A **higher N1** value indicates that **samples within the same class are farther apart**, meaning there is **poor intra-class compactness** and potentially **higher classification complexity**.

   **Modification**:
-  The N1 measure now considers **k-nearest neighbors** instead of just the nearest neighbor, providing a more detailed view of local class separation.
-Additionally, this measure focuses specifically on the minority class samples, ensuring the method captures the complexity of separating minority samples from the majority class.
+  The N1 measure now considers **k-nearest neighbors (kNN)** instead of just the nearest neighbor, providing a more detailed view of local class separation.
+Additionally, this measure focuses specifically on the **minority class samples**, ensuring the method captures the complexity of separating minority samples from the majority class.

 - **N2 (1-Nearest Neighbor Error Rate)**: